Are your Playgrounds Safe?

 Exam Non-member $125

-Please register before October 23 for November class and November 20 for the December class.
+Please register before May 1, 2021.
 NRPA does not recommend taking the exam without thoroughly reading the materials and completing the learning modules.
 In some cases, studying for the course in less than three weeks leads to exam failure.

 Age and Education Requirement